Transylvanian Diet: General assemblies

 General assemblies of the noblemen from one or more counties developed into important forums of the administration of justice in the entire Kingdom of Hungary in the second half of the 13th century.

-Noblemen formed the highest level of the society in the Transylvanian counties.
+The chiefly Hungarian noblemen formed the highest level of the society in the Transylvanian counties.
 The wealthiest nobles owned dozens of villages, but most noble families had only one or two villages, or only a part of a village.
 They had specific privileges, such as tax exemption (from 1324), and the right to administer justice in their estates (from 1342).

 Székely chiefs could only seize private landed property in the counties, outside Székely Land.
 The wealthiest Saxons also attempted to acquire landed property in the counties, outside the jurisdiction of the Saxon communities.

-Being obliged to render services (primarily of military nature) for the lands that they possessed, the Romanian leaders' position was similar to the status of the "nobles of the Church" and other groups of conditional nobles.
+Romanian leaders were obliged to render services (primarily of military nature) for the lands that they possessed, their position being similar to the status of the "nobles of the Church" and other groups of conditional nobles.
 Consequently, they were not regarded real nobles, but the monarch could award them with nobility.
 The ennobled Romanians adopted their Hungarian peers' way of life, but dozens of Romanian noble families remained Orthodox for centuries.

 In comparison with Hungary proper, the autonomy of the Transylvanian counties was limited, because the voivodes restricted the development of their self-governing bodies.
 The general assemblies of the Transylvanian counties disappeared in the middle of the 14th century.
 Instead, the voivodes or their deputies held general assemblies for all noblemen from all the counties of the province.
-The first recorded general meeting of the "nobles of the realm of Transylvania" was held in Keresztes at Torda (now Cristiș in Romania) on 8 June 1288.
+The first recorded general meeting of the "nobles of the realm of Transylvania" was held in Keresztes at Torda (Cristiș, later Oprișani in Romania) on 8 June 1288.
 The assembly authorized the vice-voivode, Ladislaus Borsa, to assist the representative of Peter Monoszló, Bishop of Transylvania, in taking possession of three villages of a noble family to secure the payment of a fine.
 The administration of justice remained the principal task of such meetings, but the noblemen who attended the assemblies also regularly discussed other subjects, including the collection of the tithe or custom duties.
 Initially, all noblemen were entitled to be present, but from the 15th century, the counties sent delegates to the assemblies.

 The general assembly of the Székelys could be convoked by the Count of the Székelys, or by the captain of Udvarhelyszék.
 The internal issues of the Saxons communities were initially regulated by the assemblies of the Saxon seats and districts.
 From 1486, the Count of the Saxons presided over the annual general assemblies of the entire community, which consisted of the highest-ranking officials of the seats and districts and elected delegates.